-ANSWER: Ronald Watts admits that many individuals had their convictions vacated by the Circuit Court of Cook County.
-Ronald Watts denies that those individuals were "framed" and denies the remaining allegations of this paragraph.
+ANSWER: Defendant Mohammed admits that many individuals have had their convictions vacated by the Circuit Court of Cook County.
+Defendant Mohammed denies that those individuals were "framed" and denies each of the remaining allegations contained in this paragraph.

 10. Several of these other victims of the Watts Gang are currently prosecuting federal lawsuits.
 Pursuant to an order of the Court's Executive Committee dated July 12, 2018, these cases have been coordinated for pretrial proceedings under the caption, In Re: Watts Coordinated Pretrial Proceedings, 19-cv-01717.